Arshdeep00001/ultimate-shell-scripting-linux-guide/07-process-management/README.md

 - `kill -9 PID` – Force kill a process (this is used when even after killing a process using `kill PID` the process doesn't get killed)
 - `pkill -9 processname` – Kill all instances of a process
 - `kill -STOP PID` – Stop a running process
-- `kill -CONT PID` – Resume a stopped process Developer asks DevOps Engineer - Can you share the Thread Dumps of the Process (Threads are all the internal sub-processes of the Java Application) i.e. the logs ?
+- `kill -CONT PID` – Resume a stopped process.

+Developer asks DevOps Engineer - Can you share the Thread Dumps of the Process (Threads are all the internal sub-processes of the Java Application) i.e. the logs ?
  - `kill -3 PID` – To get the Thread Dumps (especially for Java Applications)

 - `renice -n 10 -p PID` – Lower priority of a process
-- `renice -n -5 -p PID` – Increase priority of a process (requires root) Use the renice commands very carefully, only if you are confident and fully aware of the running Applications and the Server.
+- `renice -n -5 -p PID` – Increase priority of a process (requires root).
+Use the renice commands very carefully, only if you are confident and fully aware of the running Applications and the Server.
 Using renice commands, the priority of the CPU processes is set from -20 to 19, where -20 is the highest priority and 19 is the lowest priority.
 So, in the above commands, 10 will lower the priority and -5 will increase the priority.